This post may contain affiliate links. Please read myย privacy policy.

 How To Trim Asparagus

-The bottom end of the asparagus spears can be tough and woody, so trimming them before cooking will make for a more enjoyable eating experience.
+The bottom end of the asparagus spears can be tough and woody, so I always trim them before cooking to make for a more enjoyable eating experience.

-The easiest way to do this is by taking one spear and bending it until it breaks.
-It will naturally snap at the point where the stalk becomes tender, usually two-thirds of the way down from the top.
+The easiest way I do this is by taking one spear and bending it until it breaks.
+It naturally snaps at the point where the stalk becomes tender, usually two-thirds of the way down from the top.

-Then, line up the rest of your asparagus and cut them all at the same length using that broken spear as a guide.
+Then, I line up the rest of my asparagus and cut them all at the same length using that broken spear as a guide.
 No need to peel the hard skin and leaves on the stems!

 How To Make Garlic Butter Asaparagus